EUDAT-Training/B2SHARE-Training/api/05_Create_new_record.md

 }
 ```

 The links to the file bucket is displayed, as well as the 'contents' list of two files, including the files' sizes.
-You can do this with every file bucket, as long as you have the file bucket ID.
+You can do this with every file bucket, as long as you have the file bucket identifier.

 ## Delete a file from a draft record
 In case you've uploaded the wrong file to a draft record, you can delete this file again.
 B2SHARE supports deletion of files in draft records by the owner of that record or the site administrator.